 Despite the stories, Ayda and her grandfather felt it better to take their chances with superstitions, for he had taught her to fear the malice of man above the myths their minds created.
 However, when the war finally finds them at the edge of the world, there is nowhere left to run.
 Armed with a mysterious needle and golden thread given to her by her grandfather, Ayda escapes into the strange, vast expanse of Nowhere, facing horrors she had long since dismissed as fables in search of magic that can save the people she loves before it’s too late.

-“Ayda” is now available on Amazon as an eBook!
+“Ayda” is now available on Amazon as an eBook and a paperback!
 It can be purchased here and read on your Kindle or the Amazon Kindle app, which you can download for free onto your tablet or smartphone.